 and you'll end up riding around in very tiring circles without paying

-close attention to the GPS track.
-At times the trail is tenuous and
+close attention to the direction of your next waypoint.
+At times the

-difficult to follow (look for red marking ribbon and flags), but as
+trail is tenuous (look for red marking ribbon) but as

 the dunes high and steep.
-It's easy for riders not accustomed to
+Though exciting these

 trails are well-ridden